18F/handbook/_pages/business-units/18f/leadership-resources/leadership-selection.md

 Be sure all candidates and all interviewers have a copy of the Position Description, a general description of the role, and a copy of the questions they may be asked.
 These are all in Google Drive somewhere.
 Hopefully you already know where.
 If not, go find it now.

 Before talking to candidates, create a private Slack channel or DM group for the interview panel to capture quick thoughts, and a Google doc to collaboratively capture notes in.
-A private Slack channel is a good choice because you can add folks later if necessary and they can see the historical context (e.g., if someone from Talent needs to be included).
+A private Slack channel is a good choice because you can add folks later if necessary, and they can see the historical context (e.g., if someone from Talent needs to be included).
 Be sure to share both with all the interviewers.

 ## Making the selection

 After completing all the interviews, let candidates know interviews have finished and tell them when they should expect a decision.
 Convene your interview panel one more time to make the selection.
 You should strive for consensus.
-If you don’t have consensus, pay extra attention to the voices who are “no-hire” because they may be picking up on something no one else is.
+If you don’t have consensus, pay extra attention to the voices who are “no-hire,” because they may be picking up on something no one else is.
 Also make sure voices from underrepresented communities are being heard – having panelists do an [unconscious bias refresher](https://handbook.tts.gsa.gov/unconscious-bias/) prior to the panel meeting may help to make sure everyone has an equal voice.

-As you’re going over the candidates, go ahead and fill out the [Talent Selection Spreadsheet](https://docs.google.com/spreadsheets/d/1EN3iLUmmDQ4iX5k-AsDsUPUd_igrEy3BEtlIs5KM59w/edit#gid=0).
+As you’re reviewing the candidates, go ahead and fill out the [Talent Selection Spreadsheet](https://docs.google.com/spreadsheets/d/1EN3iLUmmDQ4iX5k-AsDsUPUd_igrEy3BEtlIs5KM59w/edit#gid=0).
 You'll need it once you've made your selection.

-### Once you've made your selection:
+### Once you've made your selection

-1. Connect with the Talent team and let them know who you've selected.
+1. Connect with the Talent team and let them know whom you've selected.
 Talent is also going to want the selection spreadsheet you created and pool of people you selected from.
 And remember, **the Talent team must be notified as soon as possible whenever a person is moving onto a supervisory PD**.

 2. Notify the person who was selected and give them a chance to accept or decline.
 If they decline, the panel should reconvene to select someone else or reopen the competition.
 Also let the Talent team know that your selection has declined.

-3. Notify the people who were not selected and offer a debrief session with the interview panel or a representative to discuss what areas they may have been lacking in or areas for future growth so they could grow into the role.
-Encourage them to apply again and let them know that not getting the role is not a personal failure nor will it be held against them in the future.
+3. Notify the people who were not selected and offer a debrief session with the interview panel or a representative to discuss what areas they may have been lacking in or areas for future growth, so they could grow into the role.
+Encourage them to apply again and let them know that not getting the role is not a personal failure, nor will it be held against them in the future.
 And thank them for applying!
-It’s stressful and vulnerable and we appreciate people putting themselves through that to take on leadership roles.
+It’s stressful and requires vulnerability, and we appreciate people putting themselves through that to take on leadership roles.

 4. Make public announcements.